ivaquero/oxidizer/README.md

 ## 2. Motivation

 Oxidizer is originally designed for **non-administrator** users.
-It quickly sets up a minimal but powerful coding environment, and it aims to provide with following features:
+It saves your time from repetitive and tedious setups of coding environments, and it aims to provide with following features:

 - Cross-Platform (Mainly Rust Tool chains)
 - Minimal Dependencies & Minimal Installation